- Entertainment and Media

 More important then the causes are, what are these venues being replaced by?
 Is a fate similar to that which befell Seattle in danger if becoming a reality in Portland?
 If such a fate comes, where would kids be able to go to enjoy live music in safe environments?
 How can continued access be ensured, and are there any venues and organizations working to keep live music accessible to fans of all ages?

-The best way to ensure that access is ensured is first to look at the historical and contemporary causes for why all ages venues have shut down or changed formats in the first place.
+The best way to ensure that access to all ages venues continues is first to look at the historical and contemporary causes for why all ages venues have shut down or changed formats in the first place.
 For this, Mikee Bridges, founder of such esteemed Portland all ages venues as the Connection, the Push, Spin Cycle and the infamous TOM Festival, was contacted.
-Bridges currently runs the Epic, an all ages venue in Ventura, California, where he has been for the last seven and a half years.

 More Portland Music